cdjq/DFRobot_DS323X/Python/RaspberryPi/README.md

 ## Summary

-* Get real-time, the initial time need to be set by users, we can get compile-time, NTP time or set it by ourselves, the minimum unit: s <br>
+* Get current time, the initial time need to be set by users, we can get compiled time, NTP time or set it by ourselves, the minimum unit: s <br>
 * Set the alarm clock, users can set two alarm clocks, can get the falling edge pulse at the interrupt pin to trigger the alarm clock <br>
 * Measure the chip temperature, error: ±0.5℃ <br>
-* Read and write DS3232 chip 236-bit SRAM <br>
+* Read and write 236 bytes of SRAM inside DS3232 chip <br>

 ## Installation